NotHotTryHard/YaAlgs6.0/README.md

 # YaAlgs6.0
- Code implementations and solutions for algorithms coursework for the 6th run of the Yandex algorythms course.
+ Code implementations and solutions for algorithms coursework for the 6th run of the Yandex algorithms course.

 Link to the cource: https://yandex.ru/yaintern/training/algorithm-training?utm_campaign=training6&utm_medium=social&utm_source=telegram&utm_term=yandex